sergz72/ARM/pico_meter_max7219/README.md

 - Channel 2 output pin: GP13

 **Voltage meter:**
-- Channel 1: pin GP26
+- Channel 1: pin GP26.
+Voltage divider: 1MOhm resistor from input to GP26, 200kOhm resistor from GP26 to GND
-- Channel 2: pin GP27
+- Channel 2: pin GP27.
+Voltage divider: 1MOhm resistor from input to GP27, 200kOhm resistor from GP27 to GND
-- Channel 3: pin GP28
+- Channel 3: pin GP28.
+Voltage divider: 1MOhm resistor from input to GP28, 200kOhm resistor from GP28 to GND